 - The Humane Society of the United States: The Humane Society of the United States rescues and cares for tens of thousands of animals each year.

-- The United Nations Children’s Fund (UNICEF): Works to improve children's lives by providing health care, clean water, and nutrition.
+- The United Nations Children’s Fund (UNICEF): Is a company that works to improve children's lives by providing health care, clean water, and nutrition.